TRIQS/hubbardI/doc/index.rst

 employed both on the Matsubara grid and on the real axis.

-The TRIQS interface to the Hubbard I solver is described in the documentation of the Wien2TRIQS application (:ref:`HubITRIQS`) where it is mostly used.
-A detailed example of LDA+DMFT calculations of :math:`\gamma`-Ce within the Hubbard I approximation is presented in :ref:`LDADMFTtutorial`.
+The TRIQS interface to the Hubbard I solver is described in the documentation of the Wien2TRIQS application (:ref:`triqsdft:HubITRIQS`) where it is mostly used.
+A detailed example of LDA+DMFT calculations of :math:`\gamma`-Ce within the Hubbard I approximation is presented in :ref:`triqsdft:LDADMFTtutorial`.